Fire Control Frequently Asked Questions

 Some other examples of Fire Control responsibilities are:

-Do Emergency Call Handlers – Firefighter (Control) also take calls for Police and Ambulance?
+Do Firefighter’s (Control) also take calls for Police and Ambulance?

 No, we liaise with police, ambulance and a variety of other agencies but we only handle calls for the fire service.
 Occasionally we do get calls meant for other services, but these will always be passed on to the relevant service to deal with.

-What is a typical shift like as an Emergency Call Handler – Firefighter (Control) ?
+What is a typical shift like as a Firefighter (Control)?

 There is no such thing as a typical shift in Fire Control.
 Whilst there are daily routines that must be completed, the nature of the job means that no two shifts are the same.
-An Emergency Call Handler – Firefighter (Control) needs to be ready to deal with whatever the shift may bring.
+A Firefighter (Control) needs to be ready to deal with whatever the shift may bring.
 That could be lots of small incidents at the same time, one big one or anything and everything in between.
+Click here to see what happens when a call comes in.

 What happens if I take a call that upsets me?

 Trauma Risk in Management (TRiM) is a system developed by the Royal Marines and widely adopted by the military, police forces and fire and rescue services and is considered an effective form of stress management.
 This is stress which follows as a result of a traumatic incident.
 This can be any event from a minor accident to a major disaster.
-It can affect survivors, victims, rescuers and helpers as well as onlookers, witnesses, colleagues, friends and family members
+It can affect survivors, victims, rescuers and helpers as well as onlookers, witnesses, colleagues, friends and family members.
+There are members of the Service Control Centre who are TRiM practitioners who will be able to support if TRiM is considered appropriate.

 I have a hearing impairment; can I still apply?

 All successful applicants must pass a medical test which will include a hearing test.
-Applicants for firefighting who meet the H2 standard should be considered fit for role.
+Applicants for Firefighter (Control) who meet the H2 hearing standard should be considered fit for role.
 Applicants who score lower than H2 may be required to undertake additional functional testing before a decision on fitness can be determined.

 I am dyslexic; can I still apply?